refaktor/rye-website/content/meet_rye/specifics/injected_blocks.md

 ### Loop function

-Let's return back to **loop** function with knowing about injected blocks and op/pipe words.
+Let's return back to the **loop** function with knowing about injected blocks and op/pipe words.
 Now this example from before:

 ```clojure
 loop 3 { ::i , prns i }